Super Bowl LIX Is Almost Here! Here's Why the NFL Always Uses Roman Numerals

 By

-Who’s ready for the big game?
-Super Bowl LVII will take place on Sunday, Feb.
-12, 2023, at the State Farm Stadium in Glendale, Ariz.
-It'll be played between the Kansas City Chiefs and the Philadelphia Eagles.
+Who's ready for the big game?
+Super Bowl LIX will take place on Sunday, Feb.
+9, 2025, at the Caesars Superdome in New Orleans, La.
+A rematch of Super Bowl LVII, the game will be played between the two-time defending Super Bowl champions Kansas City Chiefs and the Philadelphia Eagles.

-Also stepping foot into the stadium that night will be new mom Rihanna, who will perform during the halftime show.
+Also stepping foot into the stadium that night will be Kendrick Lamar, who will perform during the halftime show.
 As we near the big game, you probably have a lot of questions going through your mind.

 Article continues below advertisement

-While we can’t predict the winner or tell you how much money you should bet on brackets, we can answer some simple inquiries about the game.
-Like, why does the Super Bowl exclusively use Roman numerals to name each year's game?
-Also, how exactly does one decipher these numerals?
-Keep scrolling to find out.
+While we can't predict the winner or tell you how much money you should bet on the game, we can answer some simple inquiries about the game.
+For starters, why does the Super Bowl exclusively use Roman numerals to name each year's game?
+Also, how exactly does one decipher these numerals?!

 Article continues below advertisement

-To make sure we’re all on the same page, LVII stands for 57.
-As in the 57th Superbowl took place in 2023 between the Chiefs and Eagles.
+To make sure we’re all on the same page, LIX stands for 59, as in the 59th Super Bowl will take place in 2025 between the Chiefs and the Eagles.

 According to the NFL, "The Roman numerals were adopted to clarify any confusion that may occur because the NFL Championship Game — the Super Bowl — is played in the year following a chronologically recorded season.
 Numerals I through IV were added later for the first four Super Bowls."